jstrieb/hackernews-button/README.md

 [`canonicalize.py`](https://github.com/jstrieb/hackernews-button/blob/master/canonicalize.py)
 is useful for ensuring that slightly different URLs submitted to Hacker News for the current page still match in the Bloom filter.
 Unfortunately, this process is inherently imperfect.
+Opening issues with suggested improvements to the URL canonicalization process are appreciated!

 For actually reading strings, adding them to Bloom filters, and writing (compressed) Bloom filters, we compile and use [`bloom-create.c`](https://github.com/jstrieb/hackernews-button/blob/master/bloom-filter/bloom-create.c).
-This takes some command-line arguments, and then reads from standard input or a file, parses the input, and outputs a Bloom filter.
+This takes some command-line arguments, and then reads from standard input, parses the line-delimited strings, and outputs a Bloom filter.

 ## Browser Extension